anuvrity/zpack.nvim/README.md

 While zpack does not provide any UI dashboards, its builtin commands should cover most of the plugin management functionalities.
 You can also use `:h vim.pack` commands directly.

+## Acknowledgements

+zpack's spec design and several features are inspired by [lazy.nvim](https://github.com/folke/lazy.nvim).
+Credit to folke for the excellent plugin manager that influenced this project.